Japan–Palestine relations: History

-Japan–Palestine relations are the relations between Japan and the Palestinian National Authority.
-Japan is actively providing assistance to the Palestinians.
-During the period 1993–2002, economic aid was provided, totaling $630 million, at an annual average of $85 million, through UNRWA, the United Nations Development Programme and UNICEF.
-Yasser Arafat, Chairman of the Palestine Liberation Organization and the first President of the State of Palestine, paid four visits to Japan between 1996 and 2000.
+Initially, a Palestine Liberation Organization office was opened in Tokyo in 1977.
+Yasser Arafat, Chairman of the PLO and later President of the State of Palestine, paid an official visit to Japan in October 1981.
+Arafat additionally visited Japan four times between 1996 and 2000.

 Japanese Prime Minister Tomiichi Murayama also paid a visit, the first of its kind, to the Palestinian Authority in 1995.
 In October 2001, former Prime Minister Ryutaro Hashimoto denied the existence of a direct link between the roots of international terrorism and the Palestinian people's struggle for their legitimate rights and called on Israel to implement international resolutions to advance the peace process.